Author Guidelines

 - Font size.
 Use a 12-point font for body text and a 10-point font for footnotes, notes to tables/figure, and results reported in tables.

 - Length of manuscript.
-Manuscript must be no longer than 40 pages.
+Manuscript should not exceed 40 pages.

 5. Manuscript Structure